mickare/Robust-Reconstruction-of-Watertight-3D-Models/README.md

 ## How it works

-1. Start at a low resolution voxel grid that is filled with the model's point cloud.
+1. A a low resolution voxel grid is filled via a point cloud.
-2. A **boolean crust** is created by dilating the voxels until a watertight voxel crust is created.
+2. A **boolean crust** is created by dilation & flood-filling until a watertight voxel crust is created.
-3. The **float distance values ϕ** of each crust voxel to the model point cloud is computed by diffusing a value from the model point cloud's voxels.
+3. The **float distance values ϕ** of each crust voxel to the model point cloud is computed via diffusion of the point cloud.
 4. A **weighted graph of ϕ** is created from the outer crust surface to the inner crust surface.
 The Maxflow-Mincut of this graph is the minimum of ϕ.
 5. Either: